cabforum/servercert/docs/BR.md

 ##### 7.1.2.9.3 Precertificate Poison

-The Precertificate Poison extension is identified by the OID 1.3.6.1.4.1.11129.2.4.3.
-The contents of the extension's `extnValue` `OCTET STRING` MUST be byte-for-byte identical with the following hex-encoded bytes, `0500`, representing the encoded representation of a zero-length ASN.1 `NULL` value, as specified in [RFC 6962, Section 3.1](https://tools.ietf.org/doc/html/rfc6962#section-3.1).
+The Precertificate MUST contain the Precertificate Poison extension (OID: 1.3.6.1.4.1.11129.2.4.3).

+This extension MUST have an `extnValue` `OCTET STRING` which is exactly the hex-encoded bytes `0500`, the encoded representation of the ASN.1 NULL value, as specified in [RFC 6962, Section 3.1](https://tools.ietf.org/doc/html/rfc6962#section-3.1).

 ##### 7.1.2.9.4 Precertificate Authority Key Identifier